Laura-lc/project/README.md

 			d) FunVarReplacementForJava.ipynb

-		The file names, constant names and bug numbers replacement scripts for all projects (all four programming language projects) are shown in the following files respectively:
+		The file names, constant names and bug numbers replacement scripts for all projects (all four programming language projects) are shown in the following files:

 			a) replaceFileNames.ipynb